 Sir John Jones states that the three most important words to an educator should be 'children, children, children'.
 For a Catholic educator the most important words are ‘Christ and the child’, and so our Mission Statement at St Peter’s School is ‘Christ at the Centre’.
 The Catholic ethos is central to St Peter’s and indeed the reason we exist as a school.
 Liturgy, worship and R.E. remains at the core of our week and we try to live out the Gospel values in all we do.
-Last summer we had our diocesan Ofsted Section 48 inspection which reported, St Peter’s is a school which is proud of its faith and is eager to share it with all members of the community and with all visitors.
+A couple of years ago we had our diocesan Ofsted Section 48 inspection which reported, St Peter’s is a school which is proud of its faith and is eager to share it with all members of the community and with all visitors.
 The parish priest is supportive of the school and visits regularly.
 Meanwhile the inspectors recognised the good relationships between staff and pupils have a positive impact on the children’s learning.
 The children showed good learning behaviours, which contributed to effective learning.
 Children spoken to talked about how they enjoy that RE ‘gets their brain working’ and where they can have ‘deep discussions’.

 We are proud of our school and hope that our website gives you a flavour of what we are about, what we are able to achieve and what makes us special.
 If you require any additional information, please feel free to contact us.